boto/boto3/docs/source/guide/configuration.rst

 Using proxies
 ~~~~~~~~~~~~~
-Boto3 supports using proxies as intermediaries between your code and AWS.
-Proxies may provide any number of functions, from filtering to security and firewalls to privacy assurance.
+With Boto3, you can use proxies as intermediaries between your code and AWS.
+Proxies can provide functions such as filtering, security, firewalls, and privacy assurance.

 .. _specify_proxies: